Should English studies change how it assesses students?

 How do we manage workload and timing across the programme?

 Assessment scheduling affects wellbeing and performance.
 Avoid deadline pile-ups by coordinating across modules and staggering due dates.
-Regular, predictable feedback timelines help students apply learning to the next task and enable staff to manage marking loads sustainably.
+Regular, predictable feedback timelines help students apply learning to the next task and help staff manage marking loads sustainably.
 Involving student representatives in scheduling decisions provides real-time insight into pinch points across the cohort.

 Where does this leave English studies?